LunyScript Architecture

 - Frame-phase ordering:

-- Deferred operations → structural changes: destroys, disables, ..
+- Deferred operations → structural changes: ‘ready’, destroy, ..

-- Event priority system: Allow user-defined ordering within phases
+- Event priority system: Allow user-defined ordering of engine observers

 Considerations: